Propagation of chaos for the Landau equation with very soft and Coulomb potentials: Infinite-dimension affinity of generalized Fisher information

 \begin{lemma} It holds that

-\end{lemma} \begin{proof} The proof is the same for both functionals, we treat the case of $D$.
-By super-additivity (Proposition~\ref{prop:convexlscsuperadditve}), $(D^j(\nu^j))_j$ is increasing in $j$ so the limit and the supremum are equal.
-By convexity of $D^j$ (still Proposition~\ref{prop:convexlscsuperadditve}) and Jensen inequality,
+and the sequences on the left hand-side are increasing in $j$. \end{lemma} \begin{proof} The proof is the same for both functionals, we treat the case of $I^\partial$.
+By super-additivity (Theorem~\ref{thm:side}, point (2)), $(I^\partial(\nu^j))_j$ is increasing in $j$.
+By convexity of $I^\partial$ (Theorem~\ref{thm:side}, point (1)) and Jensen's inequality,